florianfranz/topo_chronia/README.md

 * **Grégory Giuliani**

 ## License

 This plugin is licensed under the GNU General Public License, version 2 or later (GPLv2+).
 You can view the full license text in the [LICENSE.txt](./LICENSE.txt).

+## Funding

+We acknowledge financial support from the Swiss National Science Foundation (SNSF) under [Sinergia grant #213539](https://data.snf.ch/grants/grant/213539):Long-term evolution of the Earth from the base of the mantle to the top of the atmosphere: Understanding the mechanisms leading to ‘greenhouse’ and ‘icehouse’ regimes.